The third daughter of three, all three years apart. The last-ditch failed effort at producing an heir, the last year of the Baby Boomers, 1964.

 Even now, when they have admittedly colluded against me, it is hard to just STOP seeking their approval.
 Stockholm Syndrome.
 Time after time– God only knows why!– I sent sweet pet pictures and videos, to share with them simple kindness and invite them to authentic relationship.
 Why, oh why, did I persist, instead of stopping and obviating pain from future rebuff?!

-The Baby Boomer sibs of ’58 and ’61 keep trying to commit the legal equivalent of axe murder through their unlawful trust document.
+The Baby Boomer sibs of ’58 and ’61 keep trying to commit the legal equivalent of axe murder through the trust.
 Why should it be so difficult to reach accommodation.
 They were a dysfunctional family of four who resented a third non-male child.

 I am tired of the abuse and insincerity, of the flashbacks they inconveniently let loose in my life.
 Should it be so hard to agree to move on?